The Skull (band): History

 Asked in February 2012 why the three former members of Trouble decided to form The Skull, bassist Ron Holzner replied, "The Trouble set at last year's Days of the Doomed Fest [in Kenosha, Wisconsin] was the catalyst for this whole thing.
 Eric and Oly hadn't had the chance to talk much before [the festival], and then when I got there the next day and we all got to hang out and talk... it was really nice!
 Playing "End of My Daze" with the whole f---ing crowd singing... that's what it's all about!
 We all looked at each other on stage and simply went, 'Wow!'"

 In May 2012, Olson departed from The Skull due to his desire to "wait for a real Trouble reunion with original members or not play Trouble's music at all."
+Kevin Tarpey of Vicious Circle and Two Ton Anvil was recruited to fulfill the obligated show dates and their upcoming European tours.
 On August 19, 2013, Olson rejoined The Skull stating, "I want to rock again."
 The Skull performs a large portion of Trouble's first two pioneering doom metal albums, Psalm 9 (1984) and self-titled The Skull (1985), and perform a large catalogue of other Trouble material.

 The Skull headlined the Hell's Pleasure festival in Pößneck, Germany in July 2012 alongside NWOBHM band Angel Witch.
 In late August and early September 2012, The Skull completed a tour of the US east coast and finished that trek by headlining the SHOD Fest (Stoner Hand Of Doom) in New London, Connecticut.
 The Skull toured Europe in late 2012, including co-headlining the Hammer of Doom festival with the band Pentagram.
 This European tour also included performances in Germany, Netherlands, Austria, and Sweden, among others.

 The Skull have been writing and performing new original material and have scheduled a West coast tour of the US for late 2013.
 Part of this tour will be headlining the Denver Doom Fest.